 - Funding will be made available by DOE and the Congressional budget process in accordance with the profile which forms the basis for the baseline resource loaded schedule, as presented in the Project Execution Plan. - There will be no changes to PPPL funding or programs that would have a major impact on the overhead rates upon which the baseline is based.
-In particular, the NSTX program will not terminate earlier than currently planned, namely that NSTX operates through FY-2010.
+In particular, the NSTX program will not terminate earlier than currently planned.

-- There will be no changes to ORNL funding or programs that would have a major impact on the ORNL staffing plan upon which the baseline is constructed. - There will be no extraordinary ESH incident or other event that causes an extended shutdown of the Laboratory or a stand down of laboratory activities. - Certain risks with very significant potential consequences but a very low likelihood of occurrence are not covered by the contingency allowance for the project.
+- There will be no extraordinary ESH incident or other event that causes an extended shutdown of the Laboratory or a stand down of laboratory activities. - Certain risks with very significant potential consequences but a very low likelihood of occurrence are not covered by the contingency allowance for the project.
 Although these risks will be tracked and managed within the project, the project contingency allowances are not intended to cover the impacts of these risks if they are realized.
-The currently identified risks that fall in this category, and which are assumed will not occur for baseline planning purposes, are: - Major technical events requiring disassembly of the machine or a field period - o Damage requiring refabrication of a coil (but damage requiring re-work in accessible areas, e.g. cooling tubes and leads, is covered.) - Damage requiring major disassembly and reassembly of a field period. (but disassembly / reassembly of individual joints during assembly is covered). - o Failure of a key component or system during integrated system testing. - o Large islands detected during e-beam mapping requiring extensive troubleshooting and remediation. - CD-4 Project Completion criteria and requirements will not change from those described in the Project Execution Plan.
+The currently identified risks that fall in this category, and which are assumed will not occur for baseline planning purposes, are: - o Major technical events requiring disassembly of the machine or a field period - o Damage requiring re-fabrication of a coil (but damage requiring re-work in accessible areas, e.g. cooling tubes and leads, is covered.) - Damage requiring major disassembly and reassembly of a field period. (but disassembly / reassembly of individual joints during assembly is covered). - o Failure of a key component or system during integrated system testing. - o Large islands detected during e-beam mapping requiring extensive troubleshooting and remediation. - CD-4 Project Completion criteria and requirements will not change from those described in the Project Execution Plan.